triplemcoder14/mtn-apm-agent/README.md

 This is the MTN-official Node.js application performance monitoring (APM) agent.
-It keeps the battle-tested auto-instrumentation logic from the upstream Elastic APM agent but packages it for MTN engineers as a simple drop-in SDK.
+It keeps the battle-tested auto-instrumentation logic from the upstream Otel APM agent but packages it for MTN engineers as a simple drop-in SDK.
 Install the package, provide your MTN observability endpoint, and your Node.js application is automatically instrumented without manual code changes.